StackVista/stackstate-docs/setup/agent/kubernetes.md

     helm repo update
    ```

-2. Deploy the StackState Agent, Cluster Agent and kube-state-metrics with the helm command provided in the StackState UI after you have installed the StackPack.
+2. **Deploy the StackState Agent, Cluster Agent and kube-state-metrics with the helm command provided in the StackState UI after you have installed the StackPack**.
 For large Kubernetes clusters, you can [enable cluster checks](kubernetes.md#enable-cluster-checks) to run the kubernetes\_state check in a StackState ClusterCheck Agent pod.

 {% hint style="info" %}
 **stackstate.cluster.authToken**